 These meetings can be adjourned for up to 14 days.

-If the CVA is approved a report will be filed with all creditors and shareholders as well as at Companies House.
+If the CVA is approved, a report will be filed with all creditors and shareholders as well as at Companies House.

-Simply fill out the short form below and one of our team will get back in touch with you at your convenience.
+Simply fill out the short form below and I will get back to you.